replicatedhq/replicated-field-labs/instruqt/lab05-airgap/06-deploy-new-version/assignment.md

 teaser: A short description of the challenge.
 notes:
 - type: text
-  contents: Replace this text with your own text
+  contents: Deploy a new version
 tabs:
 - title: CLI
   type: terminal